Basil Kiiza Bataringaya: Family

 Basil Kiiza and Edith Mary Bataringaya had eight children, Dr. Grace Bataringaya, Kenneth Bataringaya, Winifred Bataringaya, Dr. Jacqueline Bataringaya, Janette Bataringaya, Dr. Juliet Bataringaya, Dr. Geoffrey Basil Bataringaya and Dr. Aisha Bataringaya-Sekalala.
 The children were orphaned in 1977 as both parents were killed by the Amin regime.
 Edith Mary Bataringaya's brother, Dr. Emmanuel Kaijuka who later served as the Ugandan Commissioner of Health, raised the children who were still young when they were orphaned following their parents' murders.
 In 1985, the eight children reunited for the first time since their mother's murder in the town of Muyenga, Uganda.
 Their children all went on to successful careers as of 2003: Grace Bataringaya is a veterinary doctor and events manager, Kenneth Bataringaya is a businessman who manages the family estate, Dr. Jacqueline Bataringaya is a doctor for Action Aid working in Harare, Zimbabwe, Janette Bataringaya is working in Public Health in Boston, Massachusetts in the United States, Dr. Juliet Bataringaya is a doctor working for the World Health Organization, and Dr. Aisha Bataringaya-Sekalala (née Bataringaya) was studying at the University of Western Cape in South Africa.

 Religious views

 Bataringaya was a Catholic and involved with the Catholic Church in Uganda throughout his career in both academia and politics.
 Bataringaya attended a Catholic school at St. Leo's College, Kyegobe in Tooro, and eventually ran all Catholic schools in Ankole before entering politics.
-Bataringaya also acted as a liaison between the Catholic Church in Uganda and the Ugandan government as well, working with the Catholic Church in Uganda to build schools and hospitals throughout Uganda.
+Bataringaya also acted as a liaison between the Catholic Church in Uganda and the Uganda government as well, working with the Catholic Church in Uganda to build schools and hospitals throughout Uganda.